Managing human rights

 The Global Network Initiative

 Vodafone is a Board member of the multi-stakeholder GNI, which was established in 2008.
-The GNI brings together ICT companies, civil society groups (including human rights and media freedom groups), academics and investors with a shared mission to protect and advance freedom of expression and right to privacy in the ICT industry.
+The GNI brings together ICT companies, civil society groups (including human rights and media freedom groups), academics and investors with a shared mission to protect and advance freedom of expression and the right to privacy in the ICT industry.
 It sets a global standard for responsible company decision making and is a leading voice for freedom of expression and privacy rights.

 United Nations B-Tech Project